allenai/unqover/README.md

 where ``country_roberta`` points to a file that contains single-wordpiece country names for RoBERTa models. for BERT (including DistilBERT, base and large), use ``country_bert`` instead.

+**Special stepup for NewsQA models**

+While this generation step is model-agnostic, in some special cases it would be helpful to add some domain triggers.
+For instance, when using the NewsQA data released in [Multi-QA](https://github.com/alontalmor/MultiQA), it is very important to add a special header, that widely occurs in the training data, to every example.
+To do that, simply specify ``--filler newsqa`` when calling the ``generate_underspecified_templates`` module.

 # 2. Predicting on Underspecified Questions